jcraane/personal-blog-hugo/content/post/2025-16-01-firebase-jwt-ktor-part-2.md

 ![img.png](/img/posts/create-custom-token.png)

-The following is an example (some details omitted) of how the custom attribute is present in the custom token:
+The following is an example token with our custom attribute:

 ```jsx
 {